Aug 09, 2022

 - Sometimes it is the “Z” codes that will help meet medical necessity for outpatient testing

-- Chronic conditions should be reported on each visit when they are under treatment or are systemic medical conditions
+- Chronic conditions should be reported on each visit when they are under treatment or are systemic medical conditions and documented to be affecting the patient on this encounter

 - Coders may not assign a diagnosis code based on the up/down arrows on an order or MD note.